01 – In Australia, Bob Hawke becomes ACTU president.

 20 – In Poland, unconfirmed reports are that 300 people have been killed during clashes between police and demonstrators in Gdansk.

-26 – British Olympic runner Lillian Board dies of cancer in a Bavarian clinic, at the age of 22.
+26 – British runner and Olympic medallist Lillian Board MBE dies in a Bavarian clinic where she was undergoing treatment for bowel cancer, at the age of 22.

 30 – Vietnam peace talks held in Paris end their second full year with both sides agreeing there had been no progress.